 Over the last 2 weekends in August, the colossal privacy fence was constructed.
 The Boys Team Charity, Oaks League started the demolition.
 8 team members and their families came together to do the hard work of removing the old 90’ fence.
 New post holes were dug and set for the prefab fence panels that would arrive the following weekend.
 Boys Team Charity works with 7th through 12th-grade boys and their families to provide community service in their local communities.

-The majority of this project was underwritten by grants from AmeriCorp Senior RSVP, but there is still more to accomplish in this project.
+The majority of this project was underwritten by the generosity of The Dean & Margret Lesher Foundation and grants from AmeriCorp Senior RSVP, but there is still more to accomplish in this project.
 If you would like to ensure that worthy community organizations can have access to the infrastructure they need, please contribute to this project and future community projects, please make a donation to RTEBN.